Free Account Opening + AMC Free Demat

 4. Volatility

-Volatilityis the probability of the price fluctuation (up or down) of the underlying instrument in the market.
+Volatility is the probability of the price fluctuation (up or down) of the underlying instrument in the market.
 The higher the volatility of the underlying instrument, the higher the premium.
-It is because highly volatile stocks have a higher possibility of bringing profits to investors in a short time.
+This is because highly volatile stocks have a higher possibility of bringing profits to investors in a short time.

 5. Interest Rates